Let's ride the range!

 The job was on to train some of the horses to ride western style.
-Each horse chosen took to the task easily and in many cases they have themselves improved there own way of going because of it.
+Each horse chosen took to the task easily and in many cases they have improved their own way of going, learning to work in natural balance.

 The horses take to it very quickly and “switch” to Western mode as soon as the Western tack goes on.
 They really enjoy it and love the neck reining and will spin on a sixpence in canter!